 In the basement, you find a chemist and the supermarket which is particularly popular with foreigner residents because of its wide range of international products.

-Across the street (Calle Hilera, 8) is the second El Corte Inglés building, where the remainder of the departments you’d expect to find are located (electronics, books, office supplies, furniture and household appliances).
+Across the street (Calle Hilera, 8) is the second El Corte Inglés building, where the remainder of the departments you’d expect to find are located (electronics, books, CDs, stationery, furniture and household appliances).